griptape-ai/griptape-trade-school/docs/courses/shotgrid-client/05_shotgrid_tool.md

 ### Modify `__init__.py`

-Remember from earlier, the `__init__.py` file in Python is used to mark a directory as a Python package.
+Remember from earlier, that the `__init__.py` file in Python is used to mark a directory as a Python package.
 In our current `__init__.py` file, it's being used to import the `ReverseStringTool` class.
 We're going to be replacing that class with our own: `ShotGridTool`.
 So we'll need to update this file.

 Replace all instances of `ReverseStringTool` with `ShotGridTool` in the file. _Note: we haven't created that class yet, we'll do that in a couple of steps._